Strengthening Risk and Disaster Resilience: Bridging Science, Technology, and Community for a Safer Future

 Teaching policy

-Our laboratory encourages students to conduct advanced research, and we stimulate students to have creative thinking in the research processes.
+Our laboratory encourages students to conduct advanced research while fostering creative thinking throughout the process.